madmaxoft/Deskemes/DevDocs/Connection.md

 ### `ping`: Request a response

-  Simply requests a `pong` response, used for keeping the connection alive (sent every 30 seconds) and possibly to measure the connection latency.
-In Deskemes this is sent only by the desktop client, but both parties accept the request and produce a `pong` response.
+  Simply requests a response, used for keeping the connection alive (sent every 30 seconds) and possibly to measure the connection latency.
+In Deskemes this is sent only by the desktop client, but both parties accept the request and produce a response.

-  Any additional data sent via `ping` is to be repeated in the `pong` response.
+  Any additional data sent via `ping` is to be repeated in the response.

-### `pong`: Responding to a ping

-  The `pong` response is sent after a `ping` request is received.
-The additional data from the `ping` is repeated in the `pong`.

 ## Error codes